 While some of the original nuances of the stranger’s story may have been lost through a lack of linguistic prowess, the imprecise nature of the text takes on new meaning.
 The typos and grammatical errors inversely reflect the problematic aspects of the landscapes: visibility and invisibility; discontinuity and communication; information and image.

 The video technique used resembles structuralist film theory, which was popular in 1970s and in the late 1990s.
-The work seemingly gives the viewers an impression of “the scenery as a record” (a depiction of it’s true nature), like a documentary or an archive; however it is an extremely unique documentary of “the world realized through imagination”, which the artist himself beautifully reproduced.
+The work seemingly gives the viewers an impression of “the scenery as a record” (a depiction of it’s true nature), like a documentary or an archive; however it is an extremely unique documentary of “the world realized through imagination”, which was beautifully reproduced.

 In 2014, “from the future” (2011-12) and another of EUGENE’s pieces – “After the War” (2011-) were combined.
 This was then fused with some pieces of music by legendary modern musician Terry Riley who empathized with both artworks.